web-development-guide/Docker-for-Dummies/README.md

 ## Cowsay

 A small game that draws a cow using ASCII characters in terminal.
 Patching with `fortune`, another small game that randomly prints a quote, we can create our first simple Docker images based upon latest Debian image.
 And then run it to see in action.

+## Hello World

+A plain-text stateless API server that responds `Hello World from API` on being hit GET at `/` of API server.
+One can see both the message from server, `Hello World from Server` coming from container, and the API message comming from HTTP response.

+## Movies DB

+A mock REST API and it's consumer that lists a number of movies.
+The API is based upon Node.JS runtime using Express as RESTful framework.
+The web client application, on the other hand is, based upon PHP-Zend Engine.
+The web client consumes REST API endpoint `/movies` and emitts a unordered list of movies from JSON response.